h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

     .. tab-container:: R
         :title: R

-        First, make sure that RSparkling is installed on the node you want to run RSparkling from.
+        First, make sure that RSparkling is installed on the node we want to run RSparkling from.
         You can install RSparkling as:

         .. code:: r